ICGC-TCGA-PanCancer/cli/QuickStart.md

 ```
 You should do this before you run any workflows.
 This configuration tool will ask you questions about:
  - How many VMs you want in your fleet.
  - The name of the AWS Security Group you would like your VMs to be a part of.
+If you do not specify a security group, the security group name "default" will be used.
+You may have to configure your Security Group to allow inbound SSH connections from the public IP address of the machine on which the pancancer launcher is running.
+If you are not familiar with working with AWS EC2 Security Groups, you may want to read [this document](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).

 If the tool detects missing values for AWS Key, AWS Secret Key, the path to the pem key, or the key name, it may ask you to fill in these values.